alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-05.md

 ## Description
 In this challenge you will conduct a chaos experiment in your CI/CD pipline.
-You can use the Contoso Pizzaria application or deploy something a little more simple.
+You will tale one of your corproate applications and add Chaos to its deployment pipeline.
+Stay in Dev/Test, do not run in Prod.

 ## Tip
-1. You want the application to be available or in a healhty state during failure.
+1. You want your application to be available or in a healhty state during failure.
 2. What kinds of faults and remdiations come to mind from the previous challenges?

 ## Success Criteria

 - Chaos Studio injects faults into your application
-- Your test application remains healthy during the Chaos Experiment.
+- Your your application remains healthy during the Chaos Experiment.

 ## Learning Resources